 Prior period comparatives have been adjusted where required to meet current year presentation format.
+The research and development tax offset has been reclassified from Income Tax Expense to Other Income in 2013 year for consistency.

 The financial report has been prepared on a going concern basis.